RobiOfficial/MineSphere/README.md

 Welcome to **MineSphere**, an open-resource HTML template for Minecraft server landing pages.
 This template is designed to be fully customizable, beginner-friendly, and extendable for server owners, developers, and the Minecraft community.

 > [!NOTE]
 > To install MineSphere, please do NOT clone this repository directly.
-Instead, download from the releases page.
+Instead, download from the **[releases page](https://github.com/RobiOfficial/MineSphere/releases)**.
 > If you would like to contribute to MineSphere and install from source, please see the **[Contribution Guide](https://github.com/RobiOfficial/MineSphere/wiki/%E2%9C%8F%EF%B8%8F-Contribution-Guide)**.

 ![MineShereLogo](https://github.com/RobiOfficial/MineSphere/blob/main/assets%20/img/MineSphere%20Demo%202025.png?raw=true)